 Use the filtering toolbar after typing shorthand, and/or acronyms, to reduce matching entries to those of a particular type.
 For example, public methods related to size.

-The option to shrink when possible is required to use shorthand.
+The option to shrink as you type is required to use shorthand.

 Shorthand Outside of Listboxes